 In the following list of commands, characters or data within brackets, "[" and "]", are optional for the command.
 A slash, "/", denotes alternate characters or data.
 Numeric data, denoted by "n", may be entered in decimal or exponential notation.
+Bold type characters are literal characters while normal type symbolizes data.
 Characters are shown in lower case although upper case may be used.
 Spaces may be added within command strings and will simply be ignored.
 Backspace (BS, ASCII 8) may be used to erase the previous character.
 A terminating CR is implied with all commands.

-9.4 Power Control Functions
+10.4 Power Control Functions

 The digital interface is capable of controlling the heating and cooling functions so that the bath can be remotely operated at any temperature within the range of the bath.
 To allow the interface to control the heating and the cooling, the front panel controls are disabled by 1) switching the heater switch to LOW, and 2) switching the refrigeration switch to OFF.
 Otherwise, the interface would not be able to switch these functions off.
-The 7005/7015 bath has four control functions with the digital interface.
-These are heater power high/low, cooling on/off, expansion valve on/off, and back pressure valve on/off.
+The 7009 bath has four control functions with the digital interface.
+These are heater power high/low, cooling on/off, expansion valve open/closed, and back pressure valve open/closed.

-9.4.1 Heater Control
+10.4.1 Heater Control

-To control the heater with the digital interface the front panel heater switch must be set to LOW (500 W).
-The heater function is controlled with the "F1" command.
-Setting the "F1" parameter to 0 sets the heater to LOW (500 W) and setting it to 1 sets the heater to HIGH (1000 W).
-Sending "F1" with no value causes the controller to return a value showing what the heater setting is.
-When the heater setting is changed a pop is heard as the heater relay opens or closes.
+To control the heater with the digital interface the front panel heater switch must be set to LOW (250 W).
+The heater function is controlled with a the "F1" command.
+Setting the parameter to 0 sets the heater to LOW (250 W) and setting it to 1 sets the heater to HIGH (1000 W).
+Sending "F1" with no value will cause the controller to return a value showing what the heater setting is.
+When the heater setting is changed a pop will be heard as the heater relay opens or closes.

-9.4.2 Cooling Control
+10.4.2 Cooling Control

 To control the refrigeration power with the digital interface the front panel refrigeration switch must be off.
 The refrigeration power function is controlled with the "F2" command.
 Setting the "F2" value to 0 turns the refrigeration off and setting it to 1 turns it on.
-"F2" alone returns 0 or 1 showing the state of the refrigeration power control.
+"F2" alone will return 0 or 1 showing the state of the refrigeration power control.

-The "F3" command controls the "high" and "low" cooling temperature range or expansion valves.
-As discussed in Section 6.2 this valve adjusts the cooling temperature which sets the cooling capacity.
-Setting "F3" to 1 opens the valve (on or high) and 0 closes the valve (off or low).
-A command with no value returns the current value.
-With the valve closed the cooling temperature is set with the cooling temperature knob labeled "LOW".
-This should be adjusted for approximately 9-14 psi if the bath is to be used as low as -10°C. The knob labeled "HIGH" controls the cooling temperature when the expansion valve is open or on.
-This should be adjusted for approximately 45-50 psi.
-These values are typical but may be adjusted as required for specific applications.
-The low range must be set to a lower pressure (temperature) than the high range valve.
+The "F3" command controls the cooling temperature or expansion valve.
+As discussed in section 8.5 this valve adjusts the cooling temperature which sets the cooling capacity.
+Setting "F3" to 0 opens the valve and 1 closes the valve.
+A command with no value will return the current value.
+With the valve open the cooling temperature is set with the cooling temperature knob labeled "LOW".
+This should be adjusted for approximately 5 psi if the bath is to be used as low as -10°C. The knob labeled "HIGH" controls the cooling temperature when the expansion valve is closed.
+This should be adjusted for approximately 56 psi. when the valve is closed.